 In Bananas Woody Allen joins a group of freedom fighters in a Latin American country, San Marcos.
 They eventually depose the military dictator, but the new president, Esposito, quickly reveals himself to be equally tyrannical.
 Esposito is then deposed and replaced by Fielding Mellish (Woody).

 Although not strictly canon, some fans have interpreted the ending of Order of the Phoenix as Umbridge being gang raped by centaurs.
-If anyone in fiction ever deserved that to happen to them, Umbridge did.

 Then it ends up being just Saruman, since he had Wormtongue murder Lotho.
 He even insinuates that Lotho became Wormtongue's dinner.